JanPretorius98/20713479-DatSci-Prac/README.md

 ## Question 2: London Weather
 This question has been stored in the folder named `question-2-londonWeather`.
 The following section explains step by step how the questions were answered.

-Some data operations need to be performed:
+Small data operations need to be performed:
 * Format the dates in the data.
-* Join detailed data and london data

 The plan is to create some quirky, but visually appealing graphs.
 The following questions guide the analysis: